Seekatar/EFCoreStateTest/README.md

 The `Save_Linq_Include_TrackGraph_Func` test uses the `ChangeTracker.TrackGraph` method to hook into the change tracking process, which can be useful if you have a complex graph and want to control how the states are set.

 # Final Thoughts
 As with most things, the simple cases are easy enough, but you can often get into the weeds with complex cases.
 In my case the documentation was not helpful when getting the error about tracking the object, so I ended up doing this empirical analysis of the issue.
-I found chapter 9 of [Entity Framework Core in Action book.](https://www.manning.com/books/entity-framework-core-in-action) to have the best explantation of change tracking in EF Core.
+I found chapter 9 of [Entity Framework Core in Action book.](https://www.manning.com/books/entity-framework-core-in-action) to have the best explanation of change tracking in EF Core.

 # Links
 * [Microsoft EF Core doc](https://docs.microsoft.com/en-us/ef/core/)